runtimess/heavvy/README.md

 # Introduction
-This is an awful simple and lightweight thread pool library based on worker_threads internal Node's module.
+This is an awfully simple and lightweight thread pool library based on worker_threads internal Node module.

 ## Usage
-You have to create a worker file according to Node's docs, for instance:
+A worker file according to Node's docs needs to be created, for instance:
 ```js
 const { parentPort } = require('worker_threads')